chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 Platform:      darwin/arm64
 ```

 If you received different output, check your bash profile to make sure that your system is using the expected GOPATH.
-If your version of chainctl is a few weeks or months old, you may consider updating it so that you can use the most up to date version.
+If your version of `chainctl` is a few weeks or months old, you may consider updating it so that you can use the most up to date version.

-With chainctl successfully installed, we can continue through the demo.
+With `chainctl` successfully installed, we can continue through the demo.

-## Step 2 — Create an IAM group to try Enforce
+## Step 2 — Create an IAM group

-Chainguard provides a way to organize Policies and Clusters into a hierarchy of **groups** through its Identity and Access Management (IAM) model.
-Chainguard Enforce provides a rich IAM model similar to the likes of AWS and GCP.
+Chainguard provides a way to organize Policies and Clusters into a hierarchy of **groups** through its [Identity and Access Management (IAM) model](../overview-of-enforce-iam-model).
+Chainguard Enforce provides a rich IAM model similar to those available through AWS and GCP.

 Each Chainguard Policy needs to be associated with a group, and will be effective for that group as well as all the groups descending from it.
 Each Cluster needs to be associated with a group and will be enforced based on that group’s policies.